 Dr. Marshall has testified before Congress regarding incentives in procurement contracting and he has published extensively.
 His articles and papers in peer-reviewed journals and elsewhere include topics on collusive mechanisms, detecting bidder collusion, differential payments within a bidder coalition, and incentives in procurement contracting.
 A recent paper, “Plus Factors in Agreements in Antitrust Law” (Michigan Law Review, December 2011, with Kovacic, Marx, and White), won the Jerry S. Cohen Memorial Fund Writing Award for best antitrust scholarship of 2011.
 In addition, Dr. Marshall has recently published a book, coauthored with Leslie M. Marx, titled The Economics of Collusion: Cartels and Bidding Rings (MIT Press, 2012).
 He has served on two panels for the National Research Council and he is on the editorial board of the Journal of Antitrust Enforcement.

-- In the matters United States ex rel.
+In the matters United States ex rel.
 Bunk v.
 Birkart Globistics and United States ex rel.
 Ammons v.
-Pasha Group, provided expert report, deposition, and trial testimony on economic damages related to a conspiracy by Department of Defense was overcharged by $41.5 million as a result of the price-fixing conspiracy among German moving companies.
+Pasha Group, provided expert report, deposition, and trial testimony on behalf of the United States.
+Testified before a jury that the Department of Defense was overcharged by $41.5 million as a result of the price-fixing conspiracy among German moving companies.
 The jury awarded damages in favor of the United States in the amount of $33.6 million.

 - In the matter In re Dynamic Random Access Memory (DRAM) Antitrust Litigation, provided liability expert report and deposition testimony for several direct and indirect plaintiffs.